 Louisiana Tech University, School of Forestry - offers majors and minors in Forestry, Wildlife Conservation, and Geographic Information Science (GIS).
 Students who earn a Bachelor of Science in Forestry (BSF), Wildlife Conservation (BS), or Geographic Information Science (BS) learn skills and philosophies that are very valuable in today's job market.

-University of Maine, Applied Forest Management Program - The Applied Forest Management Program is designed to prepare students for careers in forestry.
-Students in the program study basic forestry, such as tree identification, tree measurement, forest ecology and silviculture, and then choose a concentration in either forest management or wildland firefighting
+University of Maine, Fort Kent Associate of Science in Applied Forest Management - The Applied Forest Management Program is designed to prepare students for careers in forestry.
+Students in the program study basic forestry, such as tree identification, tree measurement, forest ecology and silviculture, and then choose a concentration in either forest management or wildland firefighting.

 University of Massachusetts, Department of Environmental Conservation - The Department of Environmental Conservation's focus extends from the ecology and management of fish and wildlife populations, trees, forests, watersheds and landscapes to the physical, social, and policy aspects of conservation involving urban forests, human habitat, and sustainable building.